Participate in the development of CMU's next multiyear strategic plan

 The involvement of CMU's many stakeholder groups in the strategic planning process is vital to the success of the plan.
-The Strategic Planning Team will host numerous stakeholder engagement sessions in early Spring 2023.
-This will include focused sessions with targeted stakeholder groups as well as general sessions open to any member of the university community.
+The Strategic Planning Team hosted numerous stakeholder engagement sessions in Spring 2023.
+This included focused sessions with targeted stakeholder groups as well as general sessions open to any member of the university community.

 - Friday, Feb.
 10 at 1:30 – 2:30 p.m. in French Auditorium (EHS Building)

 - Wednesday, Feb.
 15 at 3:30 – 4:30 p.m. in the Bovee University Center Auditorium

 - Wednesday, Feb.
 22 at 1:30 – 2:30 p.m. in Biosciences Room 1010

 - Tuesday, March 21 at 2:30 - 3:30 p.m. in the Bovee University Center Auditorium

 - Tuesday, Feb.
 28 at 2:30 – 3:30 p.m. in the Bovee University Center Auditorium

 - Friday, March 17 at 1:30 - 2:30 p.m. in French Auditorium (EHS Building)

 - Monday, April 24, 2023 at 1:30 - 2:30 p.m. in Biosciences Room 1010

 - Tuesday, April 25, 2023 at 2:30 - 3:30 p.m. in French Auditorium (EHS 118)